ARMmbed/wifi-x-nucleo-idw01m1/README.md

 For the ones, which might be less familiar with the **"The mbed configuration system"** in general, here is a [link](https://docs.mbed.com/docs/mbed-os-handbook/en/latest/advanced/config_system/) which points to the latest version of the respective _mbed OS 5 handbook tutorial_.

-Furthermore, with respect to this driver, pls. refer to files `mbed_app_idw01m1.json` and `mbed_app_idw04a1.json` for additional reference for what is explained next.
+Furthermore, with respect to this driver, pls. refer to files [`mbed_app_idw01m1.json`](https://github.com/ARMmbed/wifi-x-nucleo-idw01m1/blob/master/mbed_app_idw01m1.json) and [`mbed_app_idw04a1.json`](https://github.com/ARMmbed/wifi-x-nucleo-idw01m1/blob/master/mbed_app_idw04a1.json) for additional reference for what is explained beyond.

 ### IDW01M1